orchest/orchest/docs/source/fundamentals/jobs.md

 1. Make sure you have defined some parameters or you will only be able to schedule the Pipeline as is.
 2. Click on _Jobs_ in the left menu pane.
-3. Click the _+ Create job_ button to configure your job.
+3. Click the _+ new job_ button to configure your job.
 4. Choose a _Job name_ and the _Pipeline_ you want to run the job for.
 5. Your default set of parameters are pre-loaded.
 By clicking on the values a JSON editor opens, allowing you to add additional values you would like the Pipeline to run for.